Unconventional Fossil Fuels Factsheet

 Land Impacts and Waste

-• More than 75% of U.S. oil shale is on federal land,42 of which 678,700 acres has been designated for development.43 A 20,000 bbl/d tar sands facility requires 2,950 ac of land and creates 52k ton/d of waste sand; a 25k-30k bbl/d oil shale facility requires 300-1,200 ac and creates 17 to 23M ton/yr of waste.44 Oil shale facilities are active for several years.44
+• More than 75% of U.S. oil shale is on federal land,42 of which 678,700 acres are designated for development.43 A 20,000 bbl/d tar sands facility requires 2,950 acres of land and creates 52,000 tons/d of waste sand; a 25k-30k bbl/d oil shale facility requires 300-1,200 ac and creates 17-23M ton/yr of waste.44 Oil shale facilities are active for several years.44

 • The human toxicity impact (HTI) of electricity produced from shale gas is estimated to be lower than that from coal.
 Particulate matter is the dominant factor for both systems.48